-You can write it in anything including notebooks, a piece of paper, journal, computer, or even your phone.
+You can write it in anything including notebooks, a piece of paper, a journal, a computer, or even your phone.

-Remember that the goal of self reflection is to find out things that is deep within you.
-It can sometimes become a series of discussion in your brain which you can remember, or it can just be a hunch where suddenly you can forget.
+Remember that the goal of self-reflection is to find out things that are deep within you.
+It can sometimes become a series of discussions in your brain which you can remember, or it can just be a hunch where suddenly you can forget.

 That is why it is important to write things down.

-Do not worry because I will guide you later how to write things down.
+Do not worry because I will guide you later on how to write things down.